celo-org/developer-tooling/docs/command-line-interface/validator.md

 ```
 USAGE
-  $ celocli validator:show ARG1 [-n <value>] [--globalHelp]
+  $ celocli validator:show ARG1 [-n <value>] [--ledgerLiveMode ] [--globalHelp]

 ARGUMENTS
   ARG1  Validator's address

 FLAGS
   -n, --node=<value>    URL of the node to run commands against or an alias
       --globalHelp      View all available global flags
+      --ledgerLiveMode  When set, the 4th postion of the derivation path will be
+                        iterated over instead of the 5th.
+This is useful to use same
+                        address on you Ledger with celocli as you do on Ledger Live

 DESCRIPTION
   Show information about a registered Validator.